vaab/gitchangelog/README.rst

 Usage
 =====

-You need to place a ``gitchangelog.rc`` file somewhere, these are the location checked in the given order (first match will prevail):
+You need to place a ``gitchangelog.rc`` file somewhere, the recommended location is the root of the current git repository with the name ``.gitchangelog.rc``.
+However you could put it elsewhere, and here are the locations checked (first match will prevail):

 - in the path given thanks to the environment variable ``GITCHANGELOG_CONFIG_FILENAME``
-- in the path stored in git config's entry "gitchangelog.rc-path" (which could be stored in system location or per repository)
+- in the path stored in git config's entry ``gitchangelog.rc-path`` (which could be stored in system location or per repository)
-- in the root of the current git repository with the name ``.gitchangelog.rc``
+- (RECOMMENDED) in the root of the current git repository with the name ``.gitchangelog.rc``

-Then, you'll be able to call ``gitchangelog`` in a GIT repository and it'll print changelog as its standard output.
+Then, you'll be able to call ``gitchangelog`` in a GIT repository and it'll print changelog on its standard output.

 Configuration file format